dollarscout

 Investing

-Dow Jones Industrial Average is a stock market index that tracks 30 large, publicly-owned companies listed on stock exchanges in the United States.
+Dow Jones Industrial Average is a stock market index that measures the stock performance of 30 large companies in the United States.

 Down Payment